-If you want to learn the game of chess, then this free chess course for beginners (with videos) is exactly what you need!
+If you want to learn the game of chess, then the free chess course for beginners (with videos) is exactly what you need!

 - Lesson 1 – How the game of chess works